GoldfishJonny/VolunteerCoordinationAgent/README.md

 The **SAR Volunteer Coordination Agent** is designed to manage volunteer resources in Search and Rescue (SAR) operations.
 It utilizes a **Knowledge Base** to maintain volunteer data, create rosters based on required skills, assign tasks, and track volunteer availability.

 ## Features
-- **Volunteer Management**: Add and store volunteer details, including skills, availability, and task preferences.
+- **Volunteer Management**: Add and store volunteer details, including skills, availability, task preferences, and hours worked.
-- **Roster Generation**: Create lists of available volunteers matching required skills.
+- **Roster Generation**: Create lists of available volunteers based on required skills.
-- **Task Assignment**: Assign tasks to volunteers based on their availability.
+- **Task Assignment**: Assign tasks to volunteers based on their availability and skillset.
 - **Status Tracking**: Update and retrieve the mission status of the volunteer coordination agent.
+- **Volunteer Hours Tracking**: Track volunteer hours worked and generate reports based on that data.
+- **Data Updates**: Update volunteer details, such as skills, availability, and task preferences.

 ## Components

 ### 1. KnowledgeBase Class
 The `KnowledgeBase` stores volunteer data and provides functions to:
-- **Add Volunteers**: Store contact info, skills, availability, and task preferences.
+- **Add Volunteers**: Store contact info, skills, availability, task preferences, and hours worked.
+- **Update Volunteer Information**: Update existing volunteer details such as skills, availability, and task preferences.
 - **Create Rosters**: Generate lists of available volunteers based on required skills.
 - **Assign Tasks**: Allocate tasks to volunteers if they are available.
 - **Complete Tasks**: Mark tasks as completed when volunteers finish assignments.
+- **Track Hours Worked**: Track and store the number of hours worked by each volunteer.
+- **Generate Reports**: Generate reports of volunteers and their hours worked.

 ### 2. VolunteerCoordinatorAgent Class
 The `VolunteerCoordinatorAgent` extends `SARBaseAgent` and handles volunteer coordination tasks: